muratk3n/thirdwave/en/tweets/2019/week47.md

 Right - they could even extract space tech from him if he has been captured badly enough.
 If US wants to keep its lead in space, I'd watch out who is in the list of favored companies.
-He could take from NASA, and the Chinese could take from him.
+He could take from NASA, then the Chinese take from him.

 "@georgia_orwell_